microsoft/plcrashreporter/Readme.md

 > **Please note that this fork is based on version 1.2.1 of PLCrashReporter and not 1.3 which is currently in `master` of the official repository.**

 The focus of this fork is to add new features to PLCrashReporter (e.g. support for tvOS or the new arm64e CPU architecture).
 To keep changes to a minimum, this fork deliberately does not address compile-time warnings.
 That said, the fork has been battle-tested in the SDKs mentioned above.
-At this time, we are hoping to contribute our changes to the official PLCrashReporter repository and are talking to the team at PlausibleLabs.
+At this time, we are hoping to contribute our changes to the official PLCrashReporter repository and are talking to the team at Plausible Labs.

 ## 1.1 Differences between this fork and the official repository